 The self-designed major can expand your intellectual horizons, provide you with an opportunity to master and express knowledge of a complex subject, and meet your specific needs.
 If you are a highly motivated student who would enjoy this challenge, please contact mailto:email@example.com.

-If your goal is one which can't be fulfilled with a single major or combination, you may wish to consider the Self-Designed Major (SDM).
+If your goal is one that can't be fulfilled with a single major or combination, you may wish to consider the Self-Designed Major (SDM).
 It is meant especially for highly motivated students with career or educational goals that require a different approach from that offered through existing programs.
 You will have direct involvement -- and responsibility -- in both the design and the implementation of your SDM.
-You will work with a faculty committee of at least three people, one of whom will be your primary adviser.
-You will also meet with the SDM Faculty Council, comprised of faculty from the various divisions of the College who themselves work in interdisciplinary areas, at least twice, first when you submit your SDM proposal [The Admission Process] and again when you have completed and submitted your senior project.
+You will work with a faculty committee of at least three people, one of whom will be your primary advisor.
+You will also meet with a College of Arts and Sciences associate dean, at least twice, first when you submit your SDM proposal [The Admission Process] and again when you have completed and submitted your senior project.

 Components of the Program

-Students must also complete all University and Plan 1 College requirements, including the University Studies Program, and maintain a cumulative grade point average of 2.8.
+Students must also complete all university and A&S Core requirements, including the University Studies Program, and maintain a cumulative grade point average of 2.8.

-To apply, first make an appointment with the SDM advisor in the Dean's Office of the College of Arts and Sciences.
-The advisor will explain the program and help with the application process.
+To apply, first make an appointment with the A&S associate dean, who will explain the program and help with the application process.
 Before this meeting, prepare a brief, preliminary description of the focus of the major and an explanation of why it cannot be attained through existing systems (such as double majors or a major/minor combination).
 If you have not selected a faculty member to be your primary advisor, the SDM advisor can suggest faculty with expertise in the areas in which you wish to study.

 Next, meet with your primary faculty advisor, who will help you prepare the application.
 In addition to completing the application form, you will prepare a one- or two-page rationale for the particular focus and a list of at least 24 hours of formal course work (including a minimum of 12 hours of upper division courses) through which you will explore that focus.
 The main faculty adviser writes a letter of support for the proposal which is submitted with it.

-Return your completed form, rationale, and projected course of study to the SDM advisor in the A&S Dean's Office.
-The Faculty Council, which reviews applications, will review your application, meet with you, and approve or deny admission or suggest revisions.
-The Council will be especially concerned with your proposed major's coherence and with your ability to do independent work.
+Return your completed form, rationale, and projected course of study to the associate dean who will review your application, meet with you, and approve or deny admission or suggest revisions.
+The associate dean will be especially concerned with your proposed major's coherence and with your ability to do independent work.
 Evidence of strong motivation and effective self-direction will be an important consideration.
-If the Council approves your proposal, you are then admitted to the Self-designed Major, and the courses listed in your proposal are entered into On-Course as those required for your major, along with successful completion of the senior project.
+If the associate dean approves your proposal, you are then admitted to the Self-designed Major, and the courses listed in your proposal are entered into On-Course as those required for your major, along with successful completion of the senior project.

 Many projects are research papers, usually around 40 pages in length.
 However, the senior project may take the form of a performance, exhibition, composition, or whatever other expression is appropriate to your focus.
 An exhibition may be the appropriate outcome of a study of the relations between insanity and the visual arts in European cultures.
 A performance might be the result of an interdisciplinary study of seventeenth-century musical instruments.
 Projects other than research papers must be accompanied by a substantial essay describing and documenting the ways in which the project explores the major.

-Before beginning your senior project, you must develop a proposal and present it to your faculty committee and the Faculty Council for approval.
+Before beginning your senior project, you must develop a proposal and present it to your faculty committee and the associate dean for approval.
 Your faculty .committee should be consulted throughout your project's development.
 Then, no later than the middle of the last semester before graduation, you must submit the project to your faculty for evaluation.
-The committee then makes a recommendation to the SDM Faculty Council, who will meet with you.
-If both your faculty committee and the Faculty Council approve your senior project (and you have successfully completed all the courses in your SDM major with the required 2.8 cumulative gpa), you are recommended for graduation.
+The committee then makes a recommendation to the associate dean, who will meet with you.
+If both your faculty committee and the associate dean approve your senior project (and you have successfully completed all the courses in your SDM major with the required 2.8 cumulative gpa), you are recommended for graduation.